Shuminren/RiskDB-Agent/README.md

    - Configure your API key in the tool’s configuration file.

 3. **Configure and Run**
-   After preparing `PMID.txt` and configuring the ChatGPT-4o API key, open a command-line terminal and navigate to the DRPMDB-Agent folder.
+   After preparing `PMID.txt` and configuring the ChatGPT-4o API key, open a command-line terminal and navigate to the RiskDB-Agent folder.
-   Run the following command to start using DRPMDB-Agent:
+   Run the following command to start using RiskDB-Agent:
    ```
    python main.py
    ```